Free Multi-Member LLC Operating Agreement Templates (U.S.)

 Do you need to have an operating agreement notarized?

 It may depend on the state you are running your business in.
-While getting an operating agreement, notarized isn’t a requirement in some countries, and it is a smart practice to do som when you have more than two members.
+While getting this agreement, notarized isn’t a requirement in some countries, and it is a smart practice to do so when you have more than two members.

 How is a Multi- Member LLC taxed?